Olliehub/alx_javascript/javascript-network/README.md

 The second argument the file path to store the body response The file must be UTF-8 encoded
 You must use the module request

+Task 4: How many completed?
+Write a script that computes the number of tasks completed by user id.
+The first argument is the API URL: https://jsonplaceholder.typicode.com/todos Only print users with completed task
+You must use the module request